 With eight educational sites across South Carolina and Charlotte, North Carolina,

-the UofSC PMBA program allows students to experience most of what the full-time MBA
+the USC PMBA program allows students to experience most of what the full-time MBA

 program offers with flexible course options.
 As a PMBA student, you can virtually